2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 1. Cincinnati Bengals: Joe Burrow, QB, LSU

-No changes or nothing to see here, the 2019 Heisman trophy winner is a -10000 betting favorite to be the top pick in the draft.
+No surprises here.
+The 2019 Heisman trophy winner is a -10000 betting favorite to be the top pick in the draft.
 This time last year very few football fans even knew who Joe Burrow was.
 He will have great weapons in Cincinnati; Burrow can make an immediate impact.

 2. Washington: Chase Young, EDGE, Ohio State